-Short-circuit hoods are limited to $\leq 10\%$ replacement air as a percentage of hood exhaust airflow rate.
+Short-circuit hoods are limited to ≤10% replacement air as a percentage of hood exhaust airflow rate.
 The reasons for this include the following:

-Studies by Pacific Gas and Electric (PG&E), the American Gas Association (AGA), and the California Energy Commission (CEC) have shown that in short-circuit hoods, direct supply greater than 10 percent of hood exhaust significantly reduces capture and containment.
+Studies by Pacific Gas and Electric (PG&E), American Gas Association (AGA) and the Energy Commission have shown that in short-circuit hoods, direct supply greater than 10% of hood exhaust significantly reduces capture and containment.

 This reduces the extraction of cooking heat and smoke from the kitchen, forcing facilities to increase the hood exhaust rate.
 This reduction results in higher consumption of energy and conditioned makeup air.